-Join me in my 8-week Picture Book Illustration e-Course, where I walk you through the entire process of illustrating a picture book from start to finish.
+Join me in the Picture Book Illustration e-Course, where I walk you through the entire process of illustrating a picture book from start to finish.
 With weekly video lessons, live-feeds, printable resources, set projects and feedback (on coursework) from me and the online community, PBIC offers the support and guidance to keep you on-track while you develop your story.
-You can either choose to work on the course manuscript – ‘Florence Fox Goes To School’ by Ben Whittacker-Cook or your own story.
-The course can be accessed online from a computer, table or phone.
+You can either choose to work on own story or the course manuscript, ‘Florence Fox Goes To School’ by Ben Whittacker-Cook.

 As a self-publisher, I’ve found the course has meant that the quality of my work has jumped significantly.
 It’s made the investment of time and money extremely worthwhile.

-During the 8-weeks, I’ll be sharing the process that I use when working on a story from generate ideas, designing character, developing a storyboard, all the way through to producing a final artwork.
-With weekly (video) lessons, printable resources, set projects that arrive in your inbox each Thursday (Auckland Time) for the duration of the course.
+During the 8-weeks, I’ll be sharing the process that I use when working on a story, from generating ideas, designing character/s, developing a storyboard, making a dummy book all the way through to producing a final artwork.
+Video lessons, printable resources and projects arrive in your inbox every Thursday for the duration of the course.

-You’re encouraged to pace yourself with the weekly topic however, if for whatever reason you find yourself falling behind, you’ll be able to revisit, rewatch and redo lessons as many times as you like, as well as having access to the online community.
+You’re encouraged to pace yourself with the weekly topic, however, if for whatever reason you find yourself falling behind, you’ll be able to revisit, rewatch and redo lessons as many times as you like.

 Nina seems genuinely invested in each student’s growth and challenged us adjusting to the pace and ability of each student.
 I loved the breadth of the class and found the weekly emails to be filled with valuable content … This class was a treasure and has relit my passion and confidence for drawing and storytelling.
 I am truly grateful for the care, time, and expertise that went into this course.
 Sarah Davies